monarin/psana-nersc/psdaq/instructions/01_programming_firmware.md

   Note* replace the above .mcs file with the downloaded one Note** lane can be determined from .cnf file
 ### KCU1500 Data (datadev_0)
+- MCS files: https://github.com/slaclab/lcls2-pgp-pcie-apps (kcu1500 that take timing and data).
-1. On psbuild-rhel7 or any other nodes with internet access, wget both the primary and secondary mcs files of the requested version from https://github.com/slaclab/lcls2-pgp-pcie-apps/releases/tag/v3.7.0
+1. On psbuild-rhel7 or any other nodes with internet access, wget both the primary and secondary mcs files of the requested version from the above repo.
 2. Logon to the node with the KCU1500 (that you wish to program)
 3. Check the current version:
 ```